 Looking at this model, depending on your time horizon, the comparative costs could look very different, with the initial spike for on-premise solutions gradually being eroded by the longer term costs of SaaS.

 In the following simplified version, you need to assess whether the value of area A is likely to outweigh the value of area B over your chosen timeframe.

-In simple terms, if A is bigger, then SaaS would be the preferable option, otherwise on-premise could be the way to go.
+In simple terms, if A is bigger, then SaaS contract management would be the preferable option, otherwise on-premise could be the way to go.

 That said, all you are comparing in this scenario are the flat costs.
 What this won’t take into account are the comparative ease of management of the two options.

 The on-premise solution puts the responsibility for updates and ongoing management in the hands of your IT team.
 It’s possible that they will be able to provide the consistent level of engagement and responsiveness that you require but more likely is that when it comes to updating that you’ll need to get into a prioritised queue.